- Search The Registry

 - Creating Support

 - My Account

 *The founding of Western University (Kansas) is celebrated on this date in 1865.
 This was a historically black college (HBCU) established as the Quindaro Freedman's School.

 From 1916-1918, Inman E. Page was president.
 The school included composer and music educator L. Viola Kinney.
-In the early 20th century, Western University was lauded for its outstanding music program.
+Western University was lauded in the early 20th century for its outstanding music program.
 The Jackson Jubilee Singers toured from 1907-1940 and appeared on the Chautauqua education circuit.
-Among the university's most notable alumni were several women who were influential music pioneers in the early 20th century, including Eva Jessye, Nora Douglas Holt and Etta Moten Barnett.
+Among the university's most notable alumni were several women who were influential music pioneers in the early 20th century, including Eva Jessye, Nora Douglas Holt, and Etta Moten Barnett.

 The Great Depression reduced available financial support, and the university faced increasing competition to attract students.
 Western University closed in 1943.
 Nothing but cornerstones of the earliest two halls still exist at the townsite.
 Some buildings were lost to fire, others to demolition as the sites were redeveloped.
 The last historic structures remaining were three faculty houses, which were demolished near the end of the 20th century.